Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Phase Diagram

 As $J$ increases, the value of $K_{\rho}$ grows more significant than 1, and the system gets into the attractive phase.
 Meanwhile, a spin gap appears in a low-density region.

 The spin gap $\Delta E_{S}$ is measured directly to find the spin gap region.
 It is defined as the spin excitation energy from a singlet to a spin-flipped state, which is the energy difference

-where the subscript 0 means the lowest-energy level with given quantum numbers $N$, $T^3_{tot}$, and $T^8_{tot}$.
-We extrapolate the spin gap of different finite system sizes to the thermodynamic limit with $L=30,60,90,$ and 120.
-The spin excitation energy vs. ${1}/{L}$ at $n=0.1$ to $0.4$ for various values of $J$ is presented in Fig. \ref{spingap}.
-The extrapolations to the thermodynamic limit are performed with 2nd-order polynomials in FIG. \ref{spingap}.
-The extrapolations show that for $J=1.0t$, the gap extrapolates to zero and that for $J=1.2t$, a finite gap emerges.
+where the subscript $0$ means the lowest-energy level with given quantum numbers $N$, $T^3_{tot}$, and $T^8_{tot}$.
+We use second-order polynomial fits to extrapolate the spin gap from finite system sizes ($L = 30, 60, 90,$ and $120$) to the thermodynamic limit, based on the spin excitation energy versus $1/L$ for $n = 0.1$ to $0.4$.
+The extrapolated results are presented in Fig. \ref{spingap}, where the horizontal axis corresponds to $J/t$ in the range $1.0$ to $1.2$.
+The results show that the spin gap increases with $J/t$, starting from near zero at $J/t \leq 1.0$ and becoming finite at larger values of $J/t$, with the growth more pronounced at lower densities.

 This calculation is performed for different densities $n$ and $J$ to obtain the region with a spin gap in FIG. \ref{spingap}.
 A finite spin gap is observed when $J$ increases more remarkably than the supersymmetric value $J = 1.0t$.
-We defined the phase boundary in the phase diagram (FIG. \ref{phasediagram}) as the value of $J$ for which $\Delta E_S >10^{-3}t$.
-The spin gap implies the existence of the regime where pairs or trions form.
-A more detailed discussion of the pairing mechanics is addressed in Sec. \ref{3eLEL}.
+We define the phase boundary in the phase diagram (FIG. \ref{phasediagram}) as the value of $J$ for which $\Delta E_S >10^{-3}t$ to avoid the effects of numerical and fitting errors.
+The spin gap implies the existence of the regime in which pairs or trions form.
+This phase, characterized by a quasi-long-range molecular superfluid order formed by three particles, is identified as the extended LEL phase.
+A more detailed discussion of the clustering mechanics is addressed in Sec. \ref{3eLEL}.